Skip to content Skip to footer

 No normal company would expose its users to danger and risk this carelessly.
 Then there’s this…

 Alright, so we’ve established one certain claim, even if it’s questionable.
 Consider the cost of developing and maintaining the operation.
-These people, if taking no money, are losing a lot of money for you to become a millionaire.
+These people, if don’t charge any fees and the registration process is completely free, are losing a lot of money for you to become a millionaire.
 The other web page presents a contradiction.

 While charging a fee generally makes more sense, even this statement makes no sense upon closer inspection.
 First of all, 2% is a very high fee.
 Secondly, who will be paying it – the buyer or the seller?
 Or both?